NYCJacob/backbone-nutrition/README.md

 - bmi 'submit' will send empty form because required attribute will not work here because not using submit event
 - a lot of effort was made to implement client side validation using backbone and bootstrap classes but it was not so easy and not yet 100%.
+- would like to have subtotals of different nutrition amounts and then factor that into analysis recommendation but this was not done because of time and the scope of this app as just a demo.
+Also, in future would like to incorporation FDA data to include such things as food groups which Nutrionix does not have.

 ## ps
 - as I was finishing up this project I saw this article in the New York Times